July 26

 Because I like to remember those important moments which the world long ago chose to forget, or their media deliberately chose not to report when they happened: today, in 1953, the "26th of July Movement" was founded in Cuba, with an attack on the

-Santiago de Cuba army barracks in hopes of starting a revolution that did eventually come, but fully six years later - and whatever you may think of the Castros, Battista was far, far worse, and Cuba under his regime what Sun City was to whites in apartheid South Africa, the place for Americans to go to get all the whores and porn and drugs and alcohol and gambling that they condemned as immoral and therefore prohibited back home, and which the native Cubans were expected, at low cost, to provide.
+Santiago de Cuba army barracks in hopes of starting a revolution that did eventually come, but fully six years later - and whatever you may think of the Castros, Batista was far, far worse, and Cuba under his regime what Sun City was to whites in apartheid South Africa, the place for Americans to go to get all the whores and porn and drugs and alcohol and gambling that they condemned as immoral and therefore prohibited back home, and which the native Cubans were expected, at low cost, to provide.

-And speaking of people who overthrow despotic regimes and carry out much-needed land reforms as well as other radical social improvements, but themselves end up as despots and dictators anyway, today in 1956, Egypt - which is to say its just elected President Gamal Abdel Nassir - nationalised the Suez Canal.
+And speaking of people who overthrow despotic regimes and carry out much-needed land reforms as well as other radical social improvements, but themselves end up as despots and dictators anyway, today in 1956, Egypt - which is to say its just elected President Gamal Abdel Nasser - nationalised the Suez Canal.

 No comments: